SQL Server Aggregate Functions

 products

-AVG example
+The AVG function example

 SELECT